-This is important, because in the absence of a GI rider, you have no choice but to go through an exam in order to be able to buy additional coverage.
+This is important because, in the absence of a GI rider, you have no choice but to go through an exam to be able to buy additional coverage.
 If you have serious health conditions, you might find it hard to get approved by the insurer.

-Even if you get approved, you will certainly be charged a much higher rate for the increased of coverage you buy, compared to what you originally paid for the policy.
+Even if you get approved, you will certainly be charged a much higher rate for the increase of coverage you buy, compared to what you originally paid for the policy.

 Here are some additional aspects you should consider about the GI rider and how it may impact your policy.

-Because of the additional benefits the GI rider will offer you, your premiums will go up.
+Your premiums will go up because of the additional benefits the GI rider will offer you.
 Even if you do not use it during the period when the rider is activated, you will have to pay for the privilege of including it in your policy.
 The principle is similar to any other riders you may have on your policy.